Modern Developer Tools

 - Error explanations: Hover over red underlines to see what's wrong and how to fix it

 Key principle: Use these AI features to learn and understand, not to avoid thinking.
 Always try to understand what the AI is suggesting before using it.
+AI is not perfect and can make mistakes.
+It can lead you astray and critical thinking is necessary to evaluate its suggestions.

 Setting Expectations